aplteam/Tester2/docs/Tester2-Reference.md

 You may also exclude one or more groups by starting the definition with a tilde (`~`) character ("without").

-### Custom constants
+### Custom symbolic names

 Although there are quite a number of symbolic names available to give feedback for many foreseeable problems (like a test that can run only on a certain platform,), there will always be circumstances that cannot be foreseen.
-Therefore `Tester2` allows you to define up to 9 custom constants.
+Therefore `Tester2` allows you to define up to 9 custom symbolic names.

-Custom constants are named from `custom_1` to `custom_9`.
+They are named from `custom_1` to `custom_9`.
 They are initialised with `''`.
 In order to use one you must assign a simple character vector.
 This character vector is shown in the "Result" column of the GUI etc.

 An example would be (assuming that `T` is an instance of the `Tester2` class):